zeligism/zeligism.github.io/_posts/2025-12-28-SnowCholera.md

 Snow’s bold hypothesis may look obvious in hindsight, but some prominent physicians were still hesitant to accept it, even after the seminal work of Koch and Pasteur in microbiology and vaccination twenty years later.
 For example, in Hamburg, as late as 1892, von Pettenkofer—a leading figure in the hygiene movement in Germany—was still happy with the “poison on the ground” theory.
 He was so committed to this view that he famously drank a vial of cholera cultures to prove that the organism alone couldn’t cause disease without the right soil conditions.
 (He got diarrhea for a few days but turned out fine.
 Vindication!)
 The interventions based on this “poison on the ground” theory were vile: people had to “dig up and haul away the carcasses of dead animals in order to reduce pollution”.
 Yikes!
 Cholera cases still did not decrease, so Hamburg people lost faith in von Pettenkofer and eventually turned to Koch’s microbiology.

-Meanwhile, neighboring Altona drew from the same Elbe river but sand-filtered its water, and had far fewer cases—yet another comparison that required no p-value to interpret.
+Meanwhile, neighboring Altona drew from the same Elbe river but *sand-filtered its water*, and had far fewer cases—yet another comparison that required no p-value to interpret.

 ~

-This priority of design over analysis is precisely the point Freedman drives home more than a century later.
+This priority of **design over analysis** is precisely the point Freedman drives home more than a century later.
 His paper [1], which I came across on Ben Recht’s blog, has further interesting historical accounts.
 I’ll close with an excerpt from its conclusion here, which captures the essence of the manuscript and the purpose of this post:

 > Snow’s work on cholera, among other examples, shows that sound causal inferences can be drawn from nonexperimental data. […]